jake-soloff/stability-ranking-experiments/README.md

-# Reproducing Experiments: Top-$k$ and Ranking Stability
+# Reproducing Experiments: Top-k and Ranking Stability

 This repository contains code to reproduce the experiments from our paper on stable methods for top-$k$ selection and full ranking.

----

 ## 📄 Paper